alpacahq/user-docs/content/api-documentation/api-v2/market-data/alpaca-data-api-v2/_index.md

 Alpaca Data API v2 provides market data in 2 two different plans: **Basic** and **Pro**.

 The Basic plan is included in both paper-only and live trading accounts as the default plan for free.
-During the public beta, no beta tester will be charged with the Pro plan.
+During the public beta, no user will be charged with the Pro plan.
 To sign up click [here](https://app.alpaca.markets/signup).

 |  | Basic | Pro |
 | -------- | -------- | -------- |